aleslab/eegSourceTemplateMatching/README.md

 mytemplates = createCustomTemplates(mychannellocations)
 It is recommended to plot mytemplates as a sanity check (set as default for EEGLAB data, otherwise plot as you would for any topography).
-You only need to do this step once for a given EEG montage.
+You can save the templates and only do this step once for a given EEG montage.

 2. Run fitEEGTemplates to obtain the normalised contributions of functional brain sources to your EEG data.
 This function uses a L-curve regularisation.